 Recipe FAQs

-You can add raw sesame seeds to garnish the salad, but toasting them releases their oils and helps bring out that nutty flavour.
+You can add raw sesame seeds to garnish the salad, but toasting them releases their oils and helps bring out that nutty flavor.

 - Healthy Orange Chicken